matsuand/docs.docker.jp/ee/get-support.md

   docker-support-${HOSTNAME}-$(date +%Y%m%d-%H_%M_%S).tgz
 ```

+{% comment %}
 This support dump only contains logs for the node where you're running the
 command.
 If your UCP is highly available, you should collect support dumps
 from all of the manager nodes.
+{% endcomment %}
+This support dump only contains logs for the node where you're running the
+command.
+If your UCP is highly available, you should collect support dumps
+from all of the manager nodes.

+{% comment %}
 ## Use PowerShell to get a support dump
+{% endcomment %}
+## Use PowerShell to get a support dump
+{: #use-powershell-to-get-a-support-dump }

+{% comment %}
 On Windows worker nodes, run the following command to generate a local support dump:
+{% endcomment %}
+On Windows worker nodes, run the following command to generate a local support dump:

 ```powershell
 docker container run --name windowssupport -v 'C:\ProgramData\docker\daemoncerts:C:\ProgramData\docker\daemoncerts' -v 'C:\Windows\system32\winevt\logs:C:\eventlogs:ro' {{ page.ucp_org }}/ucp-dsinfo-win:{{ page.ucp_version }}; docker cp windowssupport:'C:\dsinfo' .; docker rm -f windowssupport
 ```

+{% comment %}
+This command creates a directory named `dsinfo` in your current directory.
+If you want an archive file, you need to create it from the `dsinfo` directory.
+{% endcomment %}
 This command creates a directory named `dsinfo` in your current directory.
 If you want an archive file, you need to create it from the `dsinfo` directory.